 Hector George Campbell was born in 1931 in Hampton, St. James, Jamaica.
 He left home at 18 years old and walked to Montego Bay to start a life for himself.

 He fathered seven children, Ernel, Errol, Paulette, Vernel, Veron, Lavern, and Rose.
-In December 2015, his eldest son, Ernel, passed away.
+However, his eldest son, Ernel, passed away on December 13, 2015.

 Hector has lived a very active and influential life.
-His main activity now is helping to take care of his wife as they hold on together throughout many difficulties.
+His main activity for a few years was helping to take care of his wife as they hold on together throughout many difficulties.

 World-Renowned Son of the Island | Hector George Campbell

-In 1952, he was employed by the world-renowned Doctor’s Cave Bathing Club as a beach attendant.
-In 1962, he was trained as a life guard by the Royal Humane Society from England.
+He was employed by the world-renowned Doctor’s Cave Bathing Club as a beach attendant in 1952.
+Later on, he trained as a life guard by the Royal Humane Society from England in 1962.

-In 1971, he received the Duke of Edinburgh Award for bringing a woman that was under water for over 15 minutes back to life.
+Then, in 1971 he received the Duke of Edinburgh Award for bringing a woman back to life.
+Surprisingly, she was under water for over 15 minutes when he rescued her.

-This was presented by the late Honorable Sir Clifford Campbell, the then Governor General of Jamaica and Queen of England’s representative.
+This was presented by the late Honorable Sir Clifford Campbell.
+He was the Governor General of Jamaica and Queen of England’s representative at that time.

-He left the Doctor’s Cave Bathing Club in October 1984, after 32 years of service, due to ill health.
-During his time there, he met and became friends with people from all over the world.
+He left the Doctor’s Cave Bathing Club in October 1984 due to ill health.
+And, had served for 32 years.
+He met and became friends with people from all over the world during his time there.

 A Passion for People, the Ocean, and Farming